-The special charge for Mooloolah Island Maintenance applies to all rateable land within the Sunshine Coast Regional Council local government area which will, in the council's opinion, have specially benefited or will specially benefit, or has or will have special access to, the service, facility or activity supplied or provided.
+The special charge for Mooloolah Island Maintenance applies to all rateable land within the Sunshine Coast Regional Council local government area which will, in the council's opinion, specially benefit from this service.
 Properties subject to the special charge fall within the area delineated on the attached map.

-A special charge of one hundred and sixty one dollars (\$161.00) for the financial year ended 30 June 2017 for Mooloolah Island Maintenance Charge applies to all rateable properties which will, in the council's opinion, specially benefit from this service.
+A special charge of one hundred and fifty four dollars (\$154.00) for the financial year ended 30 June 2015 for Mooloolah Island Maintenance Charge applies to all rateable properties which will, in the council's opinion, specially benefit from this service.